reactjs/react.dev/content/docs/context.md

 Context provides a way to pass data through the component tree without having to pass props down manually at every level.

-Typically, data in a React application is passed top-down (parent to child) via props.
-But sometimes it's useful to pass values through multiple levels without adding props to every intermediate component.
-Examples include a language preference, or a UI theme.
-Many components may rely on those but you don't want to have to pass a locale prop and a theme prop through every level of the tree.
+In a typical React application, data is passed top-down (parent to child) via props, but this can be cumbersome for certain types of props (e.g. locale preference, UI theme) that are required by many components within an application.
+Context provides a way to share values like this between components without having to explicitly pass a prop through every level of the tree.

 - [Motivation](#motivation)
 - [API](#api)